-Kaotica Eyeball is also great for producing similar sounding audio in different environments and can be combined with a duvet or other soft material to create a decent environment for audio recording.
+Kaotica Eyeball is also great for producing similar-sounding audio in different environments and can be combined with a duvet or other soft material to create a decent environment for audio recording.

 How does Kaotica Eyeball work?

 Kaotica Eyeball works by putting it onto the microphone and encasing it.
-It has a hole at the front where microphone is positioned.
+It has a hole at the front where the microphone is positioned.

 When speaking into the microphone encased by Kaotica Eyeball, its foam absorbs sound and prevents it from traveling further, hitting the wall and coming back into the microphone.

-To get the best results you should be 2 to 6 inches (equivalent to 5cm to 15cm) away from Kaotica Eyeball when recording.
+To get the best results, you should be 2 to 6 inches (equivalent to 5cm to 15cm) away from Kaotica Eyeball when recording.
 The further away you will get, the less effective Kaotica Eyeball will become.